 I didn’t set out to be an entrepreneur.
 I initially became a respite worker because I wanted to make a difference in the lives of kids who were dealt a tough hand.
-My education and experience comes from the frontline – one on one care in the community.
+My education and experience come from the frontline – one-on-one care in the community.
 That’s my comfort zone.

 I’ve always been passionate about business and trying new things.
 Still, when I started Spark, I was pushing myself well beyond my comfort zone.
 I knew I would need to learn, as often as I could, from the best.
 After a few years on the roller coaster of starting up a small business, I realized I needed more than just education.
 I needed inspiration.

 Inspiration is what I got at the iCONIC tour in Los Angeles a few months ago.
 The iCONIC tour is an incredible, multi-city conference for entrepreneurs.
 A chance to connect, think outside the box and be re-energized by some incredible business leaders and visionaries.
 There were countless moments and interactions that inspired me.
 The one I want to tell you about came from Tony Robbins.

 First of all, Tony Robbins is self-taught.
 He has no formal training.
 That alone was incredibly encouraging to me.
 He has this rasp to his voice.
 It’s like you can hear the wear and tear on his vocal cords from the years of relentlessly sharing his story and encouraging people.
 It’s like seeing a retired athlete with a limp.
 You can tell they’ve given everything to pursue their passion.

 Second, he is a massive dude.
 When you shake hands, his completely envelops yours.
 Imagining him being bullied is almost unfathomable.
 The fact that he’s so big and so gentle made it even more shocking to learn that he had an absolutely horrible childhood.
 His father abandoned him.
 His mom would routinely hold his mouth open and pour dish soap down his throat until he threw up.
 As punishment.
 Seriously.